 At the end of the day, patients are the sole reason we’re in business and we make sure that they are always at the top of our list of priorities.
 With 21 accepted qualifying conditions, each and every patients’ needs are unique — which is why we make sure we’re offering a wide variety of treatment options and educational opportunities.
 The information below is intended for any current or future medical marijuana patients and caregivers in the state of Ohio.
 Qualifying medical conditions include:

 Active cardholders can visit any of our five dispensaries across Summit, Cuyahoga, Lake, Stark and Franklin counties to speak with our staff and purchase medical marijuana products.
-Visit us for a consultation as either a walk-in patient or by appointment, (though please note: scheduling an appointment will reduce your wait time).
+Visit us for a consultation with one of our pharmacists (please note: we recommend calling in advance to confirm pharmacist availability before your visit).

 On your first visit, you’ll need to bring the following documents:

 - Your active patient ID card (either printed or electronic)